 While it is useful in this particular context, the cart abandonment rate can sometimes be misleading too.
 For instance, if you have a very few website visitors or online sales, the Shopping Cart Abandonment Rate can’t be of much help- because the data set is too small to reach a confident assumption.

-Abandoned cart email is an exceptionally effective yet shockingly underused strategy by even some of the largest online retailers.
+Abandoned cart emails are exceptionally effective yet a shockingly underused strategy by even some of the largest online retailers.

-Macy’s, Apple, Nordstrom, and the Gap have no existing cart recovery strategy as of now.
+Macy’s, Apple, Nordstrom, and the Gap have no existing abandoned cart strategy as of now.

 Forget their costly oversight, you have plenty of successful examples to be inspired from.